open-source-modelling/Vasicek_one_factor_python/README.md

 # Vasicek One-Factor
+Vasicek one factor model for simulating the evolution of a credit instrument such as a government bond.

 ## Problem
 When trying to simulate the credit market, there is a rich body of developed models.
 The choice of the model and its limitations are a key decision.